MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/whats-new/archived/live-whats-new-1604.md

 ms.assetid: a6f26ffd-f136-4753-b0cd-92b0da522d93
 ms.date: 04/04/2017
 ms.topic: article
-keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium
+ms.localizationpriority: medium
 ---

 # What's new for the Xbox Live SDK - April 2016

-Please see the [What's New - March 2016](1603-whats-new.md) article for what was added in 1603

 ## OS and tool support

 The Xbox Live SDK supports Windows 10 RTM [Version 10.0.10240] and Visual Studio 2015 RTM [Version 14.0.23107.0].

 ## Tournaments

 - The Xbox Live Tournaments Tool is now included with the SDK.
 You can see it in the Tools directory, along with some information on how to use it.
 - The APIs for Tournaments are also available.
-See the Xbox::Services::Tournaments namespace
+See the `Xbox::Services::Tournaments` namespace.
 - Documentation is also available in the Programming Guide.

 ## Documentation

-- [Sign-in Troubleshooting Guide](../using-xbox-live/troubleshooting/troubleshooting-sign-in.md) lists some general strategies to debug sign-in failures, as well as steps to follow based on error code.
+- [Troubleshooting Xbox Live sign-in](../../../features/identity/auth/live-troubleshooting-sign-in.md) lists some general strategies to debug sign-in failures, as well as steps to follow based on error code.
 - The [Marketplace](https://developer.microsoft.com/games/xbox/docs/xboxlive/xbox-live-partners/xbox-marketplace/marketplace-and-downloadable-content) docs for Xbox One developers only can now be found in the Programming Guide.
 UWP developers should continue to consult Partner Center for documentation on the store.
-- See [Porting Xbox Live code from XDK to UWP](../test-release/services-tools/live-port-xbl-code-from-xdk-to-uwp.md) if you are interested in bringing an Xbox One title to the Universal Windows Platform.
+- See [Porting Xbox Live code from XDK to UWP](../../../test-release/services-tools/live-port-xbl-code-from-xdk-to-uwp.md) if you are interested in bringing an Xbox One title to the Universal Windows Platform.
-- See [Fine-Grained Rate Limiting](../test-release/services-tools/best-practices/live-fine-grained-rate-limiting.md) for a description of how these are enforced for various Xbox Live Service endpoints and scenarios, as well as information about what the limits are.
+- See [Fine-Grained Rate Limiting](../../../test-release/services-tools/best-practices/live-fine-grained-rate-limiting.md) for a description of how these are enforced for various Xbox Live Service endpoints and scenarios, as well as information about what the limits are.

 ## Multiplayer Manager

-[Multiplayer Manager (MPM)](../features/multiplayer/mpm/live-multiplayer-manager-nav.md) is no longer in Experimental status.
+[Multiplayer Manager (MPM)](../../../features/multiplayer/mpm/live-multiplayer-manager-nav.md) is no longer in Experimental status.
 We have incorporated feedback from developers using this API and made some of the APIs more consistent with each other.
 Please use the Multiplayer Manager as a starting point when doing your multiplayer development, as it provides a simpler API that manages many of the complexities of the Multiplayer 2015 API for you.

-In the below sections, we have listed some of the new features to the API, as well as a small number of breaking changes.
+Below are some of the new features of the API, as well as a small number of breaking changes.

 #### Completed events

-All APIs now have a corresponding``` _competed``` event and all events are fired regardless of success or failure.
+All APIs now have a corresponding ```_completed``` event and all events are fired regardless of success or failure.
 The previous behavior was that it only triggered upon failure, for the title to take action on.
-And since calls are batched, it means that upon completion, the title will get multiple ```_competed``` events.
+And since calls are batched, it means that upon completion, the title will get multiple ```_completed``` events.

 | API | Returned Event |
 |-----|----------------|